BUD & LOU, CAT-WOMEN, JEKYLL & HYDE, HOSTILE BRAINS, and HOSTILE MARTIANS… IT CAME FROM… AND MUCH MUCH MORE!

 When it all comes down to it, what Bill Warren is asserting is that he found evidence that Essex’s script was a duplication of Ray Bradbury’s treatment, meaning the result –he isn’t getting the credit for his contribution and Essex is getting credit for Bradbury’s work.
 And he feels that what Essex did manage to change slightly, didn’t work at all, including inventing some of the poorly envisioned scenes.

-“One of his main contributions to It Came from Outer Space seem to have been the shimmering bullseye effect used whenever the camera ‘is’ one of the aliens.
+“One of his main contributions to It Came from Outer Space seems to have been the shimmering bullseye effect used whenever the camera ‘is’ one of the aliens.
 The subjective camera “playing’ the aliens at time is Bradbury’s idea. but the refinements seem to have been Jack Arnold’s–Bill Warren

 Another aspect of these aliens is that they are not quite hostile, though they are not benign either. it’s sort of a unique view of them.
-They are panicked and desperate to get off the Earth, and get back to their original destination “Our mission was to another world, only an error dragged us to Earth” Some of the aliens, such as the one in the guise of Ellen that tries to kill Putnam,are indeed hostile to people.
-Others are just nervous, such as the Putnam duplicate. or openly friendly , like the one that copied George the lineman.
+They are panicked and desperate to get off the Earth, and get back to their original destination “Our mission was to another world, only an error dragged us to Earth” Some of the aliens, such as the one in the guise of Ellen that tries to kill Putnam, are indeed hostile to people.
+Others are just nervous, such as the Putnam duplicate. or openly friendly, like the one that copied George the lineman.
 In short, just like real people, they don’t have a common attitude they are not of one mind.
 They reveal an individual spirit.
-It’s quite a break away them from other aliens who are a collective group on a mission, unified.
+It’s quite a break away from them from other aliens who are a collective group on a mission, unified.

 Ellen Fields: If we’ve been seeing things, it’s because we DID see them.